Hengle/Nexus-Security.github.io/content/posts/2016-09-09-pixel-gun-3d-fps-shooter-battle-royale_14.md

 Fast multiplayer and high FPS guaranteed.

 **Features:**
-\*â ï¸ Battle Royale: 2 cards, 100 players, the last player standing wins;
+\* ï¸ Battle Royale: 2 cards, 100 players, the last player standing wins;
 Orts Clan Forts: attack the fort of your enemies and defend yours, use clan chests to get different items to strengthen the fort;
 \* Offline modes: zombie apocalypse without Wi-Fi and Internet;
 \* 11+ modes: Deathmatch, Arena, Cooperative Survival, Campaign and many more;